 Sales and marketing.
 Sales and marketing expenses primarily include salary and related personnel costs for our sales, marketing, and account management teams, lead generation, marketing events, including our Healthcare Analytics Summit (HAS), marketing programs, and outside contractor costs associated with the sale and marketing of our offerings.

-We plan to continue to invest in sales and marketing to grow our customer base, expand in new markets, and increase our brand awareness.
+We plan to continue to invest in sales and marketing to grow our client base, expand in new markets, and increase our brand awareness.
 The trend and timing of sales and marketing expenses will depend in part on the timing of our expansion into new markets and marketing campaigns.
-We expect that sales and marketing expenses will increase in absolute dollars in future periods, but decrease as a percentage of our revenue over the long term.
 Our sales and marketing expenses may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.

 Research and development.
 Research and development expenses primarily include salary and related personnel costs for our data platform and analytics applications teams, subscriptions, and outside contractor costs associated with the development of products.
 We have developed an open, flexible, and scalable data platform.
 We plan to continue to invest in research and development to develop new solutions and enhance our applications library.
 We expect that research and development expenses will increase in absolute dollars in future periods, but decrease as a percentage of our revenue over the long term.
 Our research and development expenses may fluctuate as a percentage of our revenue from period to period due to the nature, timing, and extent of these expenses.

 General and administrative.
 General and administrative expenses primarily include salary and related personnel costs for our legal, finance, people operations, IT, and other administrative teams, including certain executives.
-General and administrative expenses also include facilities, subscriptions, corporate insurance, outside legal, accounting, directors' fees, and the change in fair value of contingent consideration liabilities.
+General and administrative expenses also include facilities, subscriptions, corporate insurance, accounting, directors' fees, litigation costs, and the change in fair value of contingent consideration liabilities.

-We expect our general and administrative expenses to increase in absolute dollars for the foreseeable future, but decrease as a percentage of our revenue over the long term.
 Our general and administrative expenses may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.